PrisonTeam/Prison/docs/prison_docs_000_toc.md

 # Prison Supports Spigot 1.8 through Spigot 1.18.x
-# Prison Supports Java 1.8 though Java 17
+# Prison Supports Java 1.8 though Java 19
 # Prison is created for the Spigot Platform, and works on other platforms based upon Spigot

-With the release of Spigot 1.17.x, there were a few minor changes that were needed to be made to prison to support Java 16.
-These were mostly related to a couple of NMS routines that were trying to figure out the player's default language they have selected.
-Due to new restrictions moving forward with Spigot, the ability to correctly identify the player's default language may not be possible, but prison will still use the selected language setting in the config files.

-Prison supports both Spigot 1.17.1 and Spigot 1.18.x, along with Java 17.
+Prison supports Spigot 1.19.x, along with Java 17 and 18.
 At this time there hasn't been any reports of incompatibilities.
 Since prison is using a library to support the correct blocks for the version of the server that you are running, we are limited to when updates are released for that library.
 Luckily they have had a couple of releases and we have applied them to the latest alpha releases.
-So if you are wanting to maximize the new Spigot 1.18.x experience, please upgrade to the latest alpha release as found on our discord server in the #alpha channel.
+So if you are wanting to maximize the new Spigot 1.19 experience, please upgrade to the latest alpha release as found on our discord server in the #alpha channel.

 ### Newer features and updates in Prison: